 When course shells

-are created, by default, they open for students on the first day of the semester and close after the last day of finals (as per the Academic Calendar).
+are created, they open for students by default on the first day of the semester and close after the last day of finals (as per the Academic Calendar).
 As the instructor, you can choose to open your

 course early and keep it open a few extra days for students by modifying the course start and/or end dates.

 When you create a plan for building your course in D2L

 Brightspace, be sure to take the student view into perspective.